-Fans were falling over each other, arms and legs everywhere, reaching out to grab whatever clothes or artifacts they could get their hands on.
-Outside the shop at 94 Baker Street, the queue grew longer as more and more people pushed and shoved to get in and grab a free item (or five) to keep as their final memory of THE APPLE BOUTIQUE.
+Fans were falling over each other, arms and legs everywhere, reaching out to grab whatever clothes or artefacts they could get their hands on.
+Outside the shop at 94 Baker Street, the queue grew longer as more and more people pushed and shoved to get in and grab a free item (or five) to keep as their final memory of The Apple Boutique.

 It was July 31, 1968, and The Beatles hung up their career as shopkeepers.
 After a little less than eight months in business, they gave the rest of the inventory away.

 The launch party on December 5, 1967, was famously attended by John Lennon, George Harrison, and most of London's in-crowd.
 While the likes of Keith Moon, Eric Clapton, Cilla Black, and Twiggy were sipping apple juice and eating apples inside, the exterior left no passers-by in doubt that The Beatles had moved in.

 Dutch art collective The Fool had been commissioned to decorate the 18th-century building on the corner of Baker Street and Paddington Street in Marylebone with an impressive, psychedelic mural.
 The surrounding Georgian houses in one of London's oldest neighbourhoods were hit by a colour quake so strong that it was felt in the entire City of Westminster.

 Confusion reigns regarding all things Apple, including how long the mural was up, but likely until the middle of May.
 Complaints from local traders resulted in Westminster City Council issuing Apple with an enforcement notice to paint over the mural.
 Much against their will, The Beatles dipped the entire building in white paint and wrote "Apple" in cursive script above the shop windows.
 The building remained that way until the shop closed its doors for the last time on July 31, 1968.